 Request headers added by the Citrix Web Application Firewall

 The Application Firewall acts as a reverse proxy and replaces the original source IP address of the session with the IP address of the Application Firewall.
-Therefore, all requests logged in the web server log indicates that the requests are sent from the Application Firewall.
+Therefore, all requests logged in the web server log indicate that the requests are sent from the Application Firewall.

 Response header dropped by the Citrix Web Application Firewall

 The Application Firewall might block or modify content such as removing credit card numbers or stripping comments, and this might result in a mismatch in size.
-To prevent such scenario, the Application Firewall drops the following header:
+To prevent such a scenario, the Application Firewall drops the following header: